-You can find these codes at idl/ssl\general/tplot/get\data.pro and idl/ssl\general/tplot/store\data.pro
+You can find these codes at idl/ssl_general/tplot/get_data.pro and idl/ssl_general/tplot/store_data.pro

-5.5.3.2 Plotting with Plotxy
+2.5.3.2 Plotting with Plotxy

 Plotxy and plotxyz are routines that are designed to plot two dimensional projections of three dimensional vector data or cuts across a three dimensional space.
 The ratio of lengths of the axes will be maintained so that relationships between the axes will not be distorted.
 Another way to say this is that they generate isotropic line plots.
 Any possible projection can be specified by naming the two axes of the data that identify a plane or by providing a matrix whose columns define a generic plane.
 The plot will contain a projection of the data within the plane defined by the span of the axes or the span of the two columns of the matrix.
 Plotxy is used to plot array data and tplotxy is used to plot tplot variables.
 These routines are useful for plotting spacecraft position data and traces of magnetic field lines.
+Plotxyvec can be used to plot arrows over plotxy, tplotxy and plotxyz plots.

-Plots that are generated by plotxy and plotxyz can be arranged in the same window together but there is no option that allows the placement of plotxy and tplot plots in the same window.
+Plots that are generated by plotxy, plotxyz, tplotxy, and plotxyvec can be arranged in the same window.
 Plotxy takes an array of vectors as an input.
 Tplotxy takes the name or names of tplot variables to be plotted as an input.

-Documentation that explains how to use these routines in detail can be found in the headers at the beginning of the procedure files, in the cribs, or by using the "doc\library" IDL command.
-For example, try: doc\library, 'plotxy'.
+Documentation that explains how to use these routines in detail can be found in the headers at the beginning of the procedure files, in the cribs, or by using the "doc_library" IDL command.
+For example, try: doc_library, 'plotxy'.
 The plots generated by these routines can be exported in the same ways that tplot plots can be exported.

-The routines can be found at: idl/ssl\general/tplot/plotxy.pro idl/ssl\general/tplot/tplotxy.pro idl/themis/examples/thm\crib\tplotxy.pro
+The routines can be found at: idl/ssl_general/tplot/plotxy.pro idl/ssl_general/tplot/tplotxy.pro idl/ssl_general/tplot/plotxyvec.pro

-Cribs for the routines can be found at: idl/themis/examples/thm\crib\plotxy.pro
+Cribs for the routines can be found at: idl/themis/examples/thm_crib_plotxy.pro idl/themis/examples/thm_crib_tplotxy.pro idl/themis/examples/thm_crib_plotxyvec.pro